Skip to content

 DB_PORT=3306

-✅ Now migrate the database from V8 Core to V8 Pro.
-You should see several tables being created in the output.
+1. Clear the application state and run the migrations against your V8 Core database.
+You should see several tables created in the output.

 Terminal window